shakhor-shual/walkman-gitops-example/README.md

 according to the Unix Shell programming rules (i.e. starting with
 the # symbol)

--The main syntactic structure of the deployment script language is the operation of assigning variables, performed according to basic rules and using the syntax of Unix shell string operations
+- The main syntactic structure of the deployment script language is the operation of assigning variables, performed according to basic rules and using the syntax of Unix shell string operations

 - The body of the script consists of one root and (optionally) several execution sections